- Explore Majors & Minors

 Think of it as a mini-major or a concentrated "second major" with fewer required credits.
 Minors require a minimum of 18 credits and typically no more than 21 credits with at least 6 at the 400 level.
 In most cases, students do not have to be enrolled in the college that offers a particular minor.

-Learn more about finding minors, considering special requirements, and applying for minors in the University Undergraduate Advising Handbook section on minors.
+Learn more about finding minors, learning about any special requirements/restrictions they may have, and then applying for a minor in the Undergraduate Advising Handbook section on Minors.

 Where Can I Look for Minors?

 - MinorQuest (identify minors by area of interest)

 - Undergraduate Minors (sort by college/campus or code)

 Applying for a Minor

 Students may declare minors after they reach their fifth semester and after they have been accepted into a major.
 Details are available at Declaring/Applying for a Minor.

 When a student graduates, the Registrar records any minor(s) on his/her transcript, and the student receives an official certificate of completion for each.

 If a student applies for a minor but does not complete it, no action is required to withdraw from it.
 It is simply not recorded.